jych/librnn/README.md

 You can find the experimental settings in yaml files (since there have been updates in implementation the number could be slightly different).

-You need to use latest version of Theano and Pylearn2.
+You need the latest version of Theano and Pylearn2.
 To give more precise information which commit hash to use:
 Theano commit: 0a0821717ea86fe33276d5770d41aaa921f6f06b
 Pylearn2 commit: 852c71fe0e83b7a4896e68babb2cfcf866697c73